 Greenwood Elementary School vs Stevens Elementary School

-Stevens Elementary School has a higher overall rating of 9.7/10 compared to 8.8/10.
+Greenwood Elementary School and Stevens Elementary School are very closely rated, both scoring around 9.7 out of 10.
 Greenwood Elementary School is significantly larger with 324 students, about 2.1× the size of Stevens Elementary School (151).
-In math proficiency, Greenwood Elementary School leads at 77.0%.
+In math proficiency, Stevens Elementary School leads at 72.0%.

 Greenwood Elementary School